-Amorphous Albion is a Discordian science fiction novel, currently still being written.
-It was largely inspired by two key events that took place during the summer of 2016: the referendum vote that seems likely to propel Britain out of Europe and into a highly uncertain future, and my own experience of co-creating, co-organising and co-experiencing Festival 23, possibly the best thing I’ve done in my life to date.
+Amorphous Albion is a Discordian science fiction novel, largely inspired by two key events that took place during the summer of 2016: the referendum vote that seems likely to propel Britain out of Europe and into a highly uncertain future, and my own experience of co-creating, co-organising and co-experiencing Festival 23, possibly the best thing I’ve done in my life to date.
 Somewhere between these two extreme polarities of negative and positive, and with a powerful melodic interplay of magic, psychedelic adventures and powerful friendships battling against the rising background noise of intolerance, violence, global war, terrorism, a massive refugee crisis and a collapsing social infrastructure, Amorphous Albion began to manifest itself.

 I deliberately abandoned all of the rules of correct novel writing and dived straight in, with no real plan.
 Amorphous Albion is Discordian in its conception as well as its themes.
 It begins on Britain’s south coast in an unspecified near-future, with the counter-cultural doings of the Hove Space Program.
 These people really exist, although not necessarily as I’ve portrayed them.
 What follows is a road trip following the broken ley lines of a disintegrated nation, taking in Stonehenge, Glastonbury, Liverpool, Blackpool and beyond, where weird magic and advanced technology coexist with a society largely reduced to barbarism and desperation.

 The main characters are Arla Magnesium and Nicky Mandrake, members of the Hove Space Program, plus Dorian Flyte, an exiled Liverpudlian technomancer and the Last of the Bunnymen.
 Their opponents are the shadowy authoritarian organisation known variously as The Order, AKA The Big Society, who aim to destroy diversity and dissent completely.